More than 100,000 people in the United States are waiting for a life-saving organ transplant.

 4. Make your intentions known

-.
-You also need to share your decision with your family to ensure that your wishes are carried out.
+You also need to talk about your decision with your family to ensure that your wishes are carried out.

 5. Adults can be living donors

+While most organ donations happen after death, you do not have to be deceased to donate.
 Adults can make living donations.
-This means that living adults can choose to give an organ (kidney) or part of an organ (liver) to someone in need.
+This means that living adults can choose to donate an organ (kidney) or part of an organ (liver) to someone in need.

 You can make a difference